The Future of Work – Lawyers take note.

 This brand new decade is now a mere 68 days away, at the time of writing this post.
 The decade that is earmarked for transformation of well, everything, including the workplace.
 With the rise of automation and artificial intelligence, diversity and inclusion are set to extend to intelligent machines when it comes to the composition of the workforce.

 So, would you be comfortable reporting into an intelligent machine?
 Including one in your succession plan?
-How about having a first interview with a bot?
+How about having the first interview with a bot?
 Or having your KPIs, performance and productivity evaluated by AI?
+Or your identity confirms a Fully-Verified system based on AI?

 Will AI assist gender inequality in the workplace?
 Will leadership and management be assessed Trip Advisor style?
 Will staff have visible performance ratings?
 What will the team dynamic be like with more entrepreneurial gig workers than permanent staff?
 How much of our jobs will really be automated?